BrewBlox/brewblox-documentation/docs/dev/decisions/20210502_composition.md

-# Using Vue composition API
+# Using Vue Composition API

 Date: 2021/05/02